 Meeting logistics

 The JCT-VC meeting began at approximately 1900 hours UTC on Wednesday 24 June 2020 with a two-hour meeting session.
-Additional meeting sessions were held at 1300 hours UTC on Sunday 28 June 2020, and 2120 hours UTC on Wednesday 01 July 2020.
-The meeting was closed at approximately 2335 hours on Wednesday 01 July 2020.
-Approximately XX people attended the JCT-VC meeting, and 4 input documents and 5 AHG reports were discussed.
-The meeting took place in a collocated fashion with a meeting of SG16 – one of the two parent bodies of the JCT-VC.
+Additional meeting sessions were held at 1300 hours UTC on Sunday 28 June 2020, 1300 hours UTC on Tuesday 30 June, and 2120 hours UTC on Wednesday 1 July 2020.
+The meeting was closed at approximately 2335 hours on Wednesday 1 July 2020.
+Approximately 54 people attended the JCT-VC meeting, and 5 input documents and 5 AHG reports were discussed.
+The meeting took place in a coordinated fashion with a meeting of SG16 – one of the two parent bodies of the JCT-VC, under whose auspices this JCT-VC meeting was held.
 The subject matter of the JCT-VC meeting activities consisted of work on the video coding standardization project known as High Efficiency Video Coding (HEVC) and its extensions, and the development of associated conformance test sets, reference software, verification testing, and non-normative guidance information.
 Further work was performed on the specification of coding-independent code points related to video data.
 Maintenance and minor enhancement work on the Advanced Video Coding (AVC) standard were also conducted.

 Some statistics are provided below for historical reference purposes: